Three pink tennis balls on a blue court

 The Code #36: “A let is never authorized for a hindrance caused by something within a player’s control, such as when a player’s racket comes out of a hand, when a player’s shoe comes off, or when a player trips over the player’s own hat.”

-If I cough or sneeze during a point, can I call a let?
+If I cough or sneeze during a point in tennis, can I call a let?

 Source: